1 Crew Vehicle per Runner

 From Beaver Creek, go back down to the Logan Canyon Highway, and turn left.
 It is about 3 miles to the Swan Flat road.
 Turn left onto this dirt road, and go about 5 miles, take the right fork, and there will be the aid station at the trailhead.
 Passenger cars can make the journey although it is bumpy.
 It is smoother than Beaver Creek Campground.

 Go back the way you came from Ranger Dip AS to highway 89.
-Turn left, over the summit, and down to Bear Lake at Garden City.
+Turn left, drive over the summit towards Bear Lake and Garden City.
 At Garden City turn left (north) on Highway 89.
 Cross into Idaho, and in about 3 miles you will reach Fish Haven.
 On the left you will see a restaurant called Gladys’s Place.
-Turn left at Gladys’s Place (Fish Haven Canyon Road).
-The finish is 3/4 mile up this road on your left
+You will see the finish in about a half mile farther on the right.
+Watch for the runners as they will be on the bike path on the west side of the road.
+DO NOT PARK ON THE HIGHWAY!
+We have plenty of parking by the beach.